America's Most Beautiful Concert Hall

 Garage staff can direct you to those parking areas as well as van-accessible parking spaces.
 Prepaid parking is not required but still recommended to ensure a spot in the garage.

-Additional event parking is available in the Case Western Reserve University Lot 1 off Euclid Ave. across from Severance Hall; at the University Circle Lot 13A on Adelbert Road; and at the Cleveland Botanical Garden parking garage on East Blvd.
+Additional event parking is available in the Case Western Reserve University Lot 1 off Euclid Ave. across from Severance; at the University Circle Lot 13A on Adelbert Road; and at the Cleveland Botanical Garden parking garage on East Blvd.

 Rentals & Private Booking

-Rent Severance Hall for your wedding, party, or corporate event.
+Rent a space at Severance for your wedding, party, or corporate event.

-From the gilded splendor of the Bogomolny-Kozerefski Grand Foyer and Main Concert Hall to the intimate atmosphere of our Taplin-First Energy Suite and Reinberger Chamber Hall, the fine details of meetings, conferences, galas, and events are enhanced by our impeccable service and attention to detail.
+From the gilded splendor of the Bogomolny-Kozerefski Grand Foyer and the Jack, Joseph, and Morton Mandel Concert Hall, to the intimate atmosphere of our Taplin-First Energy Suite and Reinberger Chamber Hall, the fine details of meetings, conferences, galas, and events are enhanced by our impeccable service and attention to detail.

 Design & History